dexters-lab-ai/dexter-V0.2/DOCKER.md

-# Docker Setup for KATZ!life
+# Docker Setup for KATZ!
+[O.P.E.R.A.T.O.R-TG]life

-This document provides instructions for setting up and running the KATZ!life application using Docker.
+This document provides instructions for setting up and running the KATZ!
+[O.P.E.R.A.T.O.R-TG]life application using Docker.

 ## Prerequisites